Ephenodrom/Git-Log-Markdown-Formatter/README.md

 - **%b**: Body (commit message).

 >>>
-The allowed values are basically the same as you can use in **git log**.
+The allowed values are basically the same as you can use in **git log** except the new line %N.
 >>>

 ### Pipeline example